How to transition your dog to raw food easily

 Which Big Dog recipe is best for MY dog?

 There are so many options!
 Our Core range of diets are flavour based, mixed protein diets that provide all the macro and micronutrients your dog needs to be healthy and happy.
 The predominant protein source in each of our core diet range represents the flavour of that product.
 Our core range consists of Beef, Chicken, Combo, Tassie Salmon and Lamb.

 Our Single Protein Allergy range is formulated for dogs with food intolerances to certain meats, most commonly being beef and chicken.
-As a single protein diet, our Kanga and Turkey diets contain only muscle meat, offal and bone of these species.
+As a single protein diet, our Kanga, Turkey and Goat diets contain only muscle meat, offal and bone of these species.